 The easiest and most fundamental form of exercise in pregnancy is walking.

-You should be walking every single day of pregnancy.
+If it’s safe, you should be walking every single day of pregnancy.

 4 times a week, you should go on a moderately paced walk lasting 20-30 minutes.

 Walking will help improve your total body circulation, activate and strengthen the muscles in your legs, and help you burn calories.